VasilisMos/parallel-sparse-bmm/readme.md

 Alternatively, if `Octave` is installed, simply execute from project directory:

     $make data
+    $make data N=5e6

-You can change the dimensions and the sparsity level  of produced matrices at the top of file ./matlab/generateDatasets.m.
+You can also change the dimensions and the sparsity level  of produced matrices at the top of file ./matlab/generateDatasets.m.

 ## Execute Boolean Matrix Multiplication